TimGoTheCreator/NEXT/docs/getting_started-public.md

 The trick: **Barnes-Hut** instead of looking at each particle one-by-one NEXT scans the simulation and divides particles into groups and starts to treat them as "big stars".

-NEXT, however doesnt use basic Barnes-Hut; it uses **Barnes-Hut With High Ordering Multipoles**, instead of treating it like a "big star", it adds extra detail using a **dipole, quadrupole, and higher terms** into the calculation, adding shape and spread preserving accuracy of the engine (usually **5-7 times more stable**).
+NEXT, however doesnt use basic Barnes-Hut; it uses **Barnes-Hut With High Ordering Multipoles**, instead of treating it like a "big star", it adds extra detail using a **dipole, quadrupole, and higher terms** into the calculation, **adding shape and spread preserving accuracy of the engine**

 That means that NEXT can simulate thousands (if not millions) particles at once interacting, while still being fast!